Tenodesis Grasp Emulator: Kinematic Assessment of Wrist-Driven Orthotic Control: Introduction

 Prior work suggests that constraining wrist position during reach-to-grasp results in excessive compensatory movements \cite{Kaneishi2019HybridInjuries,Montagnani2015IsProstheses,Spiers2018ExaminingWorkspace}.
-We hypothesize that the kinematic constraint due to coupled hand and wrist function in tenodesis grasping likewise induces atypical and exaggerated upper body motions.
-We also investigate whether an additional motorized input on the WDO can reduce compensation in some instances.
+We hypothesize that coupled hand and wrist function in tenodesis grasping likewise induces atypical and exaggerated upper body motions and present the first study in characterizing this kinematic constraint.
+We also investigate the consequences on body motion of two tenodesis grasp-based control strategies, resembling the WDO and MWDO devices, to determine whether an additional motorized input can reduce compensation in some instances.
 Ultimately, this work aims to inform the realization of new hybrid interventions that harness both body- and motor-power to provide responsive assistance to reduce unnecessary body motions and better address ADL use.